drakkan/sftpgo/docs/account.md

 - `az_upload_concurrency`,  how many parts are uploaded in parallel.
 Zero means the default (2)
 - `az_key_prefix`,  allows to restrict access to the folder identified by this prefix and its contents
 - `az_use_emulator`, boolean
+- `crypt_passphrase`, passphrase to use for local encryption
 - `additional_info`, string.
 Free text field

 These properties are stored inside the data provider.